cloudinary/cld-migrate-assets-in-bulk/README.md

 - Migration report (CSV) produced from the migration log file

 # What it is NOT
-❗ This script is not a one-size-fits-all solution for migrating to Cloudinary.
+❗ This is NOT a one-size-fits-all solution for migrating to Cloudinary.
 It serves as a foundational tool for IT and software engineers who need to migrate large volumes of assets when other options are impractical or unavailable.

 # How to Use It
 Follow these steps to successfully migrate your assets: